-The series is produced by a team led Karl P. Sauvant and Pedro Roffe, and including Victoria Aranda, Anna Joubin-Bret, John Gara, Assad Omer, Jörg Weber and Ruvan de Alwis, under the overall direction of Lynn K. Mytelka; its principal advisors are Arghyrios A. Fatouros, Peter T. Muchlinski and Sanjaya Lall.
-The present paper is based on a manuscript prepared by Kenneth J. Vandevelde.
-The final version reflects comments received from Mark Koulen and Manfred Schekulin.
-It was desktop published by Teresita Sabico.
+The series is produced by a team led by Karl P. Sauvant and Pedro Roffe, and including Victoria Aranda, Anna Joubin-Bret, John Gara, Assad Omer, Jörg Weber and Ruvan de Alwis, under the overall direction of Lynn K. Mytelka; its principal advisors are Arghyrios A. Fatouros, Sanjaya Lall and Peter T. Muchlinski.
+The present paper is based on a manuscript prepared by Joachim Karl.
+The final version reflects comments received from Mark Koulen and Hamid Mamdouh.
+The paper was desktop published by Teresita Sabico.